micmejia/bible-dump/NKJV/Luke/Luke 14.md

 And whoever does not bear his cross and come after Me cannot be My disciple.

 ###### 28
-For which of you, intending to build a tower, does not sit down first and count the cost, whether he has _enough_ to finish _it_--
+For which of you, intending to build a tower, does not sit down first and count the cost, whether he has enough to finish it--

 ###### 29
-lest, after he has laid the foundation, and is not able to finish, all who see _it_ begin to mock him,
+lest, after he has laid the foundation, and is not able to finish, all who see it begin to mock him,

 ###### 30
 saying, 'This man began to build and was not able to finish'?